 The reasons for undertaking a B2B marketing strategy and planning exercise are well established but too often I have seen the result sitting on a shelf somewhere gathering dust.

-The lack of an effective B2B marketing plan can result in lost opportunities and a long term decline in business.
-Without the market analysis that is a key pillar of any strategic process market changes can catch a business unawares with potentially catastrophic results.
+The lack of an effective B2B marketing strategy and plan can result in lost opportunities and a long term decline in turnover.
+Without the market analysis that is a key pillar of any strategic process market changes can catch a firm unawares with potentially catastrophic results.

 Too many marketing plans are poorly constructed and a complete waste of time and money.
 It is easy to get bogged down in detail and miss the overall picture.
 This post outlines some tips on how to maintain focus on what matters.

-In theory, strategy matches an organisations resources and capabilities with its objectives.
+In theory, B2B marketing strategy matches an organisations resources and capabilities with its objectives.
 It considers the restrictions imposed by the environment in which the business operates.

 Helmuth von Moltke the Elder (A mid 19th century Prussian General) said “no battle plan survives first contact with the enemy” (paraphrased)